-When conducting an exam that includes products approved by the Interstate Insurance Product Regulation Commission (Compact) on behalf of a compacting state, it is important to keep in mind that the uniform standards-and not state-specific statutes, rules and regulations-are applicable to the content and approval of the product.
-The Compact website is www.insurancecompact.org and the uniform standards are located on its rulemaking record.
-Compacting states have access through the NAIC System for Electronic Rates and Forms Filing (SERFF) to product filings submitted to the Compact for approval and use in their respective state or jurisdiction and can also use the export tool in SERFF to extract relevant information.
-Each Compact-approved product filing has a completed reviewer checklist(s) to document the applicable uniform standards compliance review.
-The Compact office should be included when a compacting state(s) is concerned that a Compact-approved product constitutes a violation of the provisions, standards or requirements of the Compact (including the uniform standards).
+When conducting an exam that includes products approved by the Interstate Insurance Product Regulation Commission (IIPRC) on behalf of a compacting state, it is important to keep in mind that the uniform standards and not state-specific statutes, rules and regulations-are applicable to the content and approval of the product.
+The IIPRC website is www.insurancecompact.org and the uniform standards are located on its rulemaking record.
+Compacting states have access through the NAIC System for Electronic Rate and Form Filing (SERFF) to product filings submitted to the IIPRC for approval and use in their respective state or jurisdiction and can also

+Commented [A1]: As it is, the new checklists are peppered in with the Standards.
+Will they be moved to where the other checklists reside in the handbook for Marketing and Sales?
+That would seem to make more sense and would be consistent with how it is currently handled elsewhere in the handbook. use the export tool in SERFF to extract relevant information.
+Each IIPRC-approved product filing has a completed reviewer checklist(s) to document the applicable uniform standards compliance review.
+The IIPRC office should be included when a compacting state(s) is concerned that an IIPRC-approved product constitutes a violation of the provisions, standards or requirements of the compact (including the uniform standards).